Change management vs. configuration management in ITIL – how are they different?

 Service Transition, as mentioned, is a set of steps and processes designed to help organizations build and deploy services.

 - Release and Deployment Management

 - Knowledge Management

-Let’s focus in on change management vs. configuration management:
+Let’s focus on change management vs. configuration management.

 What Is Configuration Management?